lsst-dm/dmtn-020/index.rst

 Scheduling
 ^^^^^^^^^^

-In some cases, a ticket may describe emergent work which must be immediately by adding it to a :ref:`bucket epic <sec-bucket>`.
+In some cases, a ticket may describe emergent work which must be addressed immediately by adding it to a :ref:`bucket epic <sec-bucket>`.
 In other cases, it can be deferred to a later cycle, or, after appropriate discussion, may be regarded as inappropriate (and can be tagged as :jira_field:`invalid` or :jira_field:`won't fix`).
 This is a management decision.
 When closing a ticket as inappropriate, please take a moment to describe why—the individual who reported it will appreciate an explanation of why it has been rejected, and it will serve as a useful reference the next time somebody suggests the same thing.

 A special case of inappropriate tickets are those that duplicate work which has already been described elsewhere.
 Please close these as